 At an energy of 1.14 eV, the magnitude of the ROT effect is expected to be higher than for cold neutrons.
-This expectation arises from Fig. 2, which demonstrates the resonant dominance of the J = 4 spin state at this energy.
-The lack of experimental data on the study of the ROT effect in this resonance is primarily due to the current unavailability of high-intensity sources of polarized neutrons with the required energy.
+This expectation arises from Fig. 2, which demonstrates the resonant dominance of the J = 4 spin state at this particular energy.
+The lack of experimental data on the study of the ROT effect in this resonance is primarily due to the current unavailability of high-intensity sources of polarized neutrons with the required energy at the moment.

 For cold neutrons, the $\delta(J = 4)/\delta(J = 3)$ ratio is ≈ 1.8 .
 Furthermore, according to Eq.
-(1), the absolute value of the partial angular velocity of rotation of the state $I + \frac{1}{2}$ is greater than the partial velocity of rotation in the opposite direction of the composite state $I - \frac{1}{2}$.
+1 that the partial angular velocity of rotation of the state $I + \frac{1}{2}$ is greater in absolute value the partial velocity of rotation in the opposite direction of the composite state $I - \frac{1}{2}$.
 Consequently, a positive and significant value of the ROT effect is observed in the region of cold neutrons.
 The ratio $\delta(J = 4)/\delta(J = 3)$ or polarized neutrons in the thermal region is approximately the same as in the region of cold neutrons.
-Therefore, the expected values of the ROT effect for thermal and cold neutrons should coincide, as demonstrated by the consistency with the experimental results within experimental error (see Table 2 and Fig. 5).
+Therefore, the expected values of the ROT effect for thermal and cold neutrons should coincide, which are consistent with the experimental results within the experimental error (see Tab.
+2 and Fig. 5).

-As the energy approaches 0.27 eV (3 resonance of 235 U isotope), the ratios of the spin-dependent contributions of the fission cross section change.
+As the energy approaches 0.27 eV (3 resonance of ^{235}U isotope), the ratios of the spin-dependent contributions of the fission cross section change.
 At this energy, the cross section with spin J = 3 prevails, albeit slightly.
 It can be assumed that the observed effect will change sign in this region.
 However, according to the calculations [4, 15], the rotation in the positive direction (J = 4) continues to dominate due to the much higher absolute value of the partial angular velocity compared to the rotation velocity in the opposite direction (J = 3).
 Consequently, a positive sign of the measured ROT effect was obtained.
-The magnitude of the effect was found to be 3.5 times lower than that for thermal or cold neutrons, which also aligns with the conclusions of Refs.
-[4, 15], where one of the most complete models of the ROT effect was presented.
+The magnitude of the effect was found to be 3.5 times lower than for thermal or cold neutrons, which also aligns with the statements given by the authors of [4, 15], who developed one of the most complete models of the ROT effect.

-Fig. 5. (color online) Dependence of the rotation angle δ on the energy of neutrons that cause fission.
+Fig. 5. (color online) Dependence of the rotation angle δ on the energy of neutrons causing the fission.